 The main motives that occur in the film are materialism and greed.
 Both humans and spirits are greedy, and their greed is always destructive.
 The most obvious examples are Chihiro's materialistic and greedy parents.
 Because the film is set in a precarious period just after Japan's bubble economy of the early 1990s, the father's lines confirms that he is a son of the bubble years who believes that prosperity never ends.
 The film opens with Chihiro's family in the Audi.
 On the way to their new home, as the tarmac road becomes a rutted track and the car struggles going uphill, Chihiro's father proudly says to his family, "It's ok.
 We got Four-Wheel drive!"
 Also, when the parents are enticed by the food on a counter, her father assures Chihiro by saying, "I've got credit cards and cash!"
 (Spirited Away).
 It seems like the material goods such as a credit card or an imported car make Chihiro's father unbeatable as if it gives him some kind of a power; a power to make a way through the woods and buy more than enough food to devour.
 However, this power eventually leads the parents to be obsessed with consumption of either material goods or the magical food.
 And their "orgy of consumption turns them into pigs, who have lost all memory of their human existence" (Napier 299).
 Through the parents' characters, Miyazaki intends to criticize the Japanese adults' dependency on credit cards and how it had caused their economy to collapse.

-Nevertheless, the high dependency on credit cards is not only Japanese society's problem.
+The high dependency on credit cards is not only Japanese society's problem.
 It is actually one of the dangerous problems that most capitalistic economic societies of the present time have been facing.
 American society, for example, seems like a paradise for anyone who has credit cards.
 Getting a credit card in our society is almost as easy as getting a sandwich for lunch.
 Having a credit card is very convenient; it enables you to make purchases online and buy a wide range of things.
 But, it has been known that not a small number of American people are suffering from financial difficulties due to their credit card debt.
 According to the U.S. Census Bureau, the number of credit card holders is projected to grow to 183 million by 2011 and as of May 2013, the average credit card debt of U.S. household is $15,162 and American consumers owe $846.2 billion in credit card debt in total (TIM).
 The people that go on spending spree with their credit cards without considering the consequences will not turn into pigs like Chihiro's parents, but will face their own version of punishments such as a pile of financial debt or even bankruptcy.